SarahTamayao/Flix_App_Rutvi/README.md

 - [x] User can view movie ratings
 - [x] User can view the trailer of the movie in the app
 - [x] User can determine which movie they last selected on the 'Now Playing' tab
+- [x] User can view similar movies when they click on a specific movie cell

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):